Translate

 Pronunciation

 At first glance, the names of our newest housing community might look and sound a little unfamiliar.
-They’re actually written in Northern Chumash, and they incorporate some characters you might not have written before and some sounds you might not have used before.
+They’re written in tiłhini, the Northern Chumash language.
+They incorporate some characters you might not have written before and some sounds you might not have used before.
 That’s okay!
-As any language-learner can tell you, it takes practice before you can wrap your tongue around new words—and even more practice before you can say those words with confidence.
+As any language-learner can tell you, it takes practice before you can wrap your tongue around new words — and even more practice before you can say those words with confidence.

 Resources